hadfieldnz/idl-motley/README.md

 ```

 You will then need to add the three code subdirectories (motley, external and examples) to your [!PATH](https://www.harrisgeospatial.com/docs/Managing_IDL_Paths.html).
-The simplest way to do this is to add an entry like the following to IDL path preferences dialogue:
+The simplest way to do this is to add an entry like the following to the IDL path preferences dialogue:

 ```
 '+/home/hadfield/IDL/idl-motley'